The Quantum Phase of Inflation

 The cosmologically relevant scales leave inflation over 8 e-foldings.
 For all these scales to leave during the quantum phase for GUT-scale inflation the condition is $0.02<\lambda$.
 For inflation models with scales varying from the electroweak scale to the Planck scale, ${\cal N}$ ranges from 30-65 and we get a lower bound of $(1-7)\times10^{-2}$ for $\lambda$ for all these models.
+Clearly these values of $\lambda$ are interesting but one has to also check for constraints from the the power spectrum.